Menu

 Discover the Chilean Lake District: A Scenic Adventure from Temuco to Puerto Montt

-The Chilean Lake District, spanning La Araucanía and Los Lagos regions, stretches 220 miles from Temuco in the north to Puerto Montt in the south.
-This stunning region is renowned for its deep blue mountain lakes, snow-capped volcanoes, lush forests, and charming traditional towns, offering an abundance of year-round outdoor activities.
+The Chilean Lake District, spanning the regions of La Araucanía and Los Lagos, stretches from Temuco in the north to Puerto Montt in the south through some of southern Chile’s most spectacular scenery.
+Often included as part of wider Chile holidays and Patagonia itineraries, the region is known for its deep blue lakes, snow-capped volcanoes, ancient forests and charming lakeside towns, offering a rewarding blend of nature, culture and outdoor exploration.

 Compass